 Can I legally divorce my partner?

-In English law there is only one ground for divorce or civil partnership dissolution, which is that the relationship has irretrievably broken down.
-Since the change in the law on 6 April 2022, the Court no longer requires parties to give a reason as to why the marriage has irretrievably broken down and all divorces are therefore now issued on a “no-fault” basis.
+In English law, the only ground for divorce, is that the relationship has irretrievably broken down.
+Since the change in the law on 6 April 2022, the Court no longer requires parties to give a reason as to why the marriage has irretrievably broken down in a divorce application form and all divorces are therefore now issued on a “no-fault” basis.

 An uncontested divorce takes a minimum of 26 weeks to complete under the new “no-fault” procedure.
 This could be longer depending on how long it takes to finalise the financial settlement on divorce.
 It is usually not advisable to finalise the divorce until financial matters have been resolved and all financial claims you have against each other have been dismissed.